 This one on the other had is relatively cheap:

 External devices seem to be not really easy available, probably there's not a market for it.
 So this brings everything back to the type of headphones you use.
 Saw differnt threads about this subject.
-Will dig deeper in it.
+Will dig deeper in it.@mannix said:

 EQE brings a system-wide equalizer to your jailbroken device